Filing a Virginia Workers Compensation Claim for Benefits

 Or maybe the employer and insurer do not take the work-related injury seriously.
 What would ordinarily be a small, medical only claim with no time lost from work turns into a claim for long periods of lost time because the insurer did not provide adequate medical care to the injured employee – or stops providing medical care when there is a referral to a specialist..
 This is exactly how minor work injuries turn into big workers comp claims.
 So file a claim to protect yourself.

 Why file a Virginia workers’ compensation claim if my employer is paying for my medical treatment?

 Paying for treatment or wage loss voluntarily does not mean the insurance company and your employer are accepting your claim.
 We see it happen often – the insurance company pays for medical treatment and sends temporary total disability benefits for a few weeks or months, then decides to deny the claim and stops making payments.
 By filing a claim for benefits you can reduce the delay while your claim is litigated.
 Don’t be lulled into a false sense of security.

-Call a Lawyer Before You File for Virginia Workers Compensation
+Call an Attorney Before You File a Claim for Virginia Workers Compensation